MSCMP/MSCMP-OLD/readme.md

-# My Summer Car Multiplayer Mod
+# My Summer Car Multiplayer Mod - unsupported version

+**WARNING!** This source code is no longer supported.

 ## How to work on the mod?